quicwg/base-drafts/draft-ietf-quic-transport.md

 but validation of the server's original address succeeds, the client MAY migrate to its new address and continue sending to the server's original address.

-If the connection to the server's preferred address is not from the same client address, the server MUST protect against potential attacks as described in
+If packets received at the server's preferred address have a different source address than observed from the client during the handshake, the server MUST protect against potential attacks as described in {{address-spoofing}} and
-{{address-spoofing}} and {{on-path-spoofing}}.
+{{on-path-spoofing}}.
 In addition to intentional simultaneous migration, this might also occur because the client's access network used a different NAT binding for the server's preferred address.

 Servers SHOULD initiate path validation to the client's new address upon receiving a probe packet from a different address.
 Servers MUST NOT send more